What is this?

 How do I play?

-Right now at the moment you can play anyone that has a racket and ball at /warp tennis.
+Right now at the moment you can play anyone at /warp tennis.
 Tournaments will be hosted soon on the tennis discord and in the government discord- so get some games under your belt.

 How do I register a tennis court?